Many years ago, a man and his son set off to walk to market with their donkey. On the way they passed through several villages.

 And at the next village the people threw stones: “You should be ashamed of yourselves!” they shouted, “crushing that poor animal!
 You should be carrying the donkey, not the other way around!”

-In this time of change, when the world no longer works the way it used to, and you will never be able to make everybody happy, doesn’t it make more sense than ever to do what is right for you — to do what fits best with your purpose and your values — no matter what your past, or anybody else, tells you you ‘should‘?
+So in this time of change, when the world no longer works the way it used to, and you will never be able to satisfy what all the people around you now say you should, or what the people in your past said you should, doesn’t it make more sense instead to find what is right for you — what truly fits best with your purpose and your values — and do that instead?

-Learning to spot your shoulds will help you find better alternatives and get to your destination faster, your way, and without a sore back.
+Learning to spot your shoulds will help you look for better alternatives and get to your destination faster, your way, and without a sore back.
 It will help to make you antifragile.

 How often do you hear yourself or other people say, “You should…”?
 Do you ever stop to check what these ‘shoulds’ really mean and whether they make sense?
-Would it make more sense to get clearer on what you most want instead?
+Would it make more sense to get clearer on what you most want, instead of what you think you should?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.